ndphong812/react-native-tanca/README.md

-# Please review in Master Brand
+# Please review in Master Branch